resource-watch/slate/source/includes/api/_vocabulary.md

 ## Getting Vocabularies associated to a Resource

 You can be request all vocabularies that are associated to a particular resource.
+It optionally accepts a `app` or `application` query parameter, that will filter the vocabulary's `application`.
+If none is provided, `rw` is used as default.

 > Getting Vocabularies related with a Dataset